davidbauch/QDaCC/README.md

 ### Logfile Output

 The program generates `logfile.log` which contains information about the input parameters as well as the calculated outputs.
-While general information is always logged, higher tiers of logging can be enabled, mostly for debugging purposes because the creator of this program refuses to read into actual g++ debugging :)
+While general information is always logged, hiG=Her tiers of logging can be enabled, mostly for debugging purposes because the creator of this program refuses to read into actual g++ debugging :)

     -L2